 Selected Clinical Projects

-Many of the Law School’s 15+ clinics have ongoing projects related to health care, health disparities, health policy, and disabilities.
-Recent clinical projects include:
+Many of the Law School’s clinics have ongoing projects related to health care, health disparities, health policy, and disabilities.
+A sampling of recent clinical projects is below:

 Lowenstein International Human Rights Clinic and Schell Center